I have worked as a volunteer for this great Party of ours all of my life, starting as a Young Conservative. It has always been in my DNA.

 CPF has also spread their net ever wider as they continue to create better communication and teamwork throughout the UK.

 Meanwhile, Emma Pidding, our former Convention Chairman always nurtured and strengthened the effectiveness of the Strategy Team via superb teamwork.
-And her excellent successor, Rob Semple, has most certainly carried on the excellent teamwork of Convention during his two years as Chairman.
+And her excellent successor, Rob Semple, has most certainly carried on the excellent teamwork of Convention during his time as Chairman.

 I have been privileged to have served our Party in many ways and in many roles over many years.
 But, as I say, I could not have achieved anything without first class teamwork.